JannieT/deckserver/README.md

 ```

-This can become your slide deck for a talk by simply feeding the note to this app.
+and feeding the note to Deck Server.
 You can either paste the notes into the app or host your deck file on the internet.

 Here is a running instance of the app which also has more detailed usage instructions: [http://kyk.kiekies.net](http://kyk.kiekies.net)

 ### Installation

-To install the Deck Server locally, clone the repository and install the vendor dependencies:
+To install Deck Server locally, clone the repository and install the vendor dependencies:

 ```
 composer install